rich-context-competition/rich-context-book-2019/combined_chapters/sphinx_version/README.md

 ## Known Issues

+Be sure to run `make clean` after edits and prior to `make html` so that generated HTML/CSS/JS doesn't get "stuck"

+Some things that cause problems in Sphinx:

+ - using a `---` separator at the start of a section
+ - any instance of `](` which isn't an anchor (e.g., how some people write citations)
+ - formatting macros inside of comments
+ - poorly formatted URLs ... just use `<https://foo.bar/baz/>` style instead

-There are known issues in the generated markdown source for:
+There are other known issues in the generated markdown source for:

 #### Chapter 4